jacobvarner/100-days-of-code/r1-log.md

 ### R1D86

 I finished the tests and the functionallity for my unit converter Node.js application.
 The tests were helpful in knowing which things were working as soon as I implemented them, but a few tests I had to go back and tweak because there was clearly an error in the test instead of the code.
 I like the idea of writing tests before I start, but it is clear that won't be the last time I touch the tests.

+### R1D87

+I started my issue tracker project for my freeCodeCamp certification and set up the database and wrote my first version of the functional tests.
+It'll be interesting to see how much I have to tweak the tests to make them work correctly after last time.